cscannell-inacloud/Microsoft-Teams-Docs/teams/schema.md

             {
               "name": "keyword",
               "title": "Search keywords",
-              "description": "Enter the keywords to search for", }
+              "description": "Enter the keywords to search for" }
           ]
         }